 When someone contacts 211 LA looking for shelter, 211 LA's Community Resource Advisors use this decision tree to find the appropriate type of shelter that meets an individual or family's needs.
 For a glossary of housing and shelter terms, click here.

-From Monday through Friday from 5:01pm to 8:00am families in dire need of emergency housing are accommodated through the use of motel vouchers (if available) and referred to the closest FSC in their community of origin the following morning.
+From Monday through Friday for "after hours" from 5:01pm to 8:00am, families in dire need of emergency housing are accommodated through the use of motel vouchers (if available) and referred to the closest FSC in their community of origin the following morning.
 This assistance is also available on Holidays and Weekends all day starting at 8am.
 Families that have a place to stay but are at future risk for homelessness are advised to call 2-1-1 Monday-Friday 8:00am to 5:00pm to be connected to an FSC site.